‘Congratulations to the Sam Sykes for putting together a fantastic D of E gold horseback expedition.’

 "I had not realised what a difference it would make having an expert with us who took away the stress and worry of looking after DofE award groups."

-"At gold level I feel the students have gained many generic skills that should foster an appreciation of the outdoor environment and a desire to undertake many...
+"The students have gained many skills that foster an appreciation of the outdoor environment and a desire to undertake many more expeditions in the future."

 Planning & organisation | Experienced, qualified instructors | Exemplary safety systems | All group kit | All areas of the DofE syllabus covered